 - Rising Star, Illinois Super Lawyers, 2010-2012

 Mr. Cloutier’s recent litigation experience includes the following:

-- Obtaining multiple temporary restraining orders, preliminary injunctions, and permanent injunctions around the country on behalf of national security services firm
+- Obtaining multiple temporary restraining orders, preliminary injunctions, and permanent injunctions in non-compete, unfair competition, deceptive trade practices, and trade secrets cases around the country on behalf of national security services firm

-- Representing a national transpiration company in nationwide FLSA "off-the-clock" action, successfully compelling arbitrations and negotiating favorable settlement
+- Representing a national transportation company in nationwide FLSA "off-the-clock" action, successfully compelling arbitrations and negotiating favorable settlement

 - Successfully representing an international pharmaceutical company in a multi-million dollar stock option breach of contract action and obtaining summary judgment in favor of client

 - Successfully representing geospatial solutions provider in trade secrets misappropriation case in Oregon State and obtaining temporary restraining order sidelining departing employees and preventing misappropriation